2314577483/Library-System/README.md

  ## Installation/Usage

- You can either use Linux or Windows system to compiler our program.
+ You can either use Linux or Windows system to compile our program.

  Windows: Put all files into a project after downloading them, then run the solution file.